monkeymagix123/MPFrame/design.md

 One massive interval, fps simulationSpeed
 - activeGames[] stores games that are currently running loops
+    - Add when roomState becomes playing from lobby
+    - When match ends, remove game from activeGames
+- For each game, calls update()

 ### Game (stored in games)
 - **What is a Game?**